blei-lab/edward/README.md

 + Point-based evaluations
 + Posterior predictive checks

-Edward is built on top of [TensorFlow](https://www.tensorflow.org) as a backend, enabling features such as computational graphs, distributed training, CPU/GPU integration, automatic differentiation, and TensorBoard.
+Edward is built on top of [TensorFlow](https://www.tensorflow.org), enabling features such as computational graphs, distributed training, CPU/GPU integration, automatic differentiation, and visualization with TensorBoard.

 ## Resources